daormar/debasher/doc/design_doc_resident.md

 ## Port declaration and node identity

-- **`NODE_PORTS`**: a dict `{node_name: option_name}`, hardcoded in the heredoc
+- **`NODE_PORTS`**: a dict `{node_name: option_name}`, which the engine gives
-  by the module author (the engine gives an `FBPProcess` its ports, see "Ports from the engine", but not the `Supervisor`).
+  the `Supervisor` from the options of its module, with its other ports (see "Ports from the engine"); a `Supervisor` built without the engine, as the unit tests build it, declares it in its class.
 A dict, and not a list of ports, is needed here specifically because, unlike `FBPProcess`'s barrier logic, which only ever needs "did this pending port's marker arrive yet, yes or no", treating every input port interchangeably, `Supervisor`'s detection and relaunch logic inherently act on a *specific node's identity*, not just "which port".
 The key is a label `Supervisor`'s own code uses internally (logs, detection, relaunch); the value is the option name resolved through `self.opts` (the same `-optname value` CLI convention) to the actual FIFO